icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 ## Discussion

 This is not a NACA publication, but it is an important link in the chain of NACA citations.
-It is an example of important, contemporary work done outside of NACA.
+It is an example of important, contemporary work done outside NACA.
 This is the most cited icing publication that I know of (700+ citations on scholar.google [^4]).
 This reference merits much study, but at this time I will limit the discussion to the pertinent points in the NACA citation chain.

 ### A note on publications
 This work was published three times, in [^1], [^2], and [^3] (with slightly different titles).
 The first was a preliminary version, and the second was the final version, which is more extensive.
 The third appears to be substantially similar to [^2], with a slight change in title.
 Many citations are specifically for [^3].

 The images in an online version of [^3] are of poor quality, so selected text and tables were transcribed herein.

 ### Drop size distribution

 Table IX defines "assumed" water drop size distributions.
 Reference [^5] clarifies that the "B" distribution comes from, apparently, a single case of drop size measurement in [^6] (apparently by an oil slide method).
-A future post will examine the data more thoroughly.
+The post ["A Langmuir B distribution is (almost) a normal distribution" ]({filename}A%20Langmuir%20B%20distribution%20is%20almost%20a%20normal%20distribution.md) will examine the data more thoroughly.

 For an assumption, these distributions have taken hold for more than 75 years, and are still cited in recent publications